citp/privacy-policy-historical/b/ba/bac/backpackit.com.md

 37signals may periodically update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your Backpack primary account holder account or by placing a prominent notice on our site.

 QUESTIONS
-Any questions about this Privacy Policy should be addressed to [privacy@basecamphq.com](mailto:privacy@basecamphq.com) or by mail at: 37signals, 400 North May Street #301, Chicago, IL 60622 USA
+Any questions about this Privacy Policy should be addressed to support at 37signals.com or by mail at: 37signals, 400 North May Street #301, Chicago, IL 60622 USA

 Copyright 2003-2005 37signals LLC.
 All rights reserved.